 Regular meetings of the Board and its Committees are held to discuss and decide on various business policies, strategies, financial matters and other businesses.
-The schedule of the Board/Committee Meetings to be held in the forthcoming Financial Year is circulated to the Directors in advance to enable them to plan their schedule for effective participation in the meetings.
-Due to business exigencies, the Board has also been approving several proposals by circulation from time
+The schedule of the Board/ Committee Meetings to be held in the forthcoming financial year is circulated to the Directors in advance to enable them to plan their schedule for effective participation in the meetings.
+Due to business exigencies, the Board has also been approving several proposals by circulation from time to time

-During the year, twelve (12) Board Meetings were convened and held, the details of which are given in the Report on Corporate Governance, which forms part of the Annual Report.
+During the year, seven (7) Board Meetings were convened and held, the details of which are given in the Report on Corporate Governance, which forms part of the Annual Report.

-The Company has the following six (6) Boardlevel Committees, which have been established in compliance with the requirements of the business and relevant provisions of applicable laws and statutes:
+The Company has the following seven (7) Board-level Committees, which have been established in compliance with the requirements of the business and relevant provisions of applicable laws and statutes: